philipluk/primeclue/test_data/README.md

 <h3>Stocks</h3>
 This is data named `gpw_100_4` in `gpw` directory.
 Predicting whether a stock's price will double within next four months.
 Data collected from Polish stock market.
-Each line represents features of a single stock at the beginning of a year.
+Each line represents features of a single stock at the beginning of 4 month period (no overlapping, so January, May, September).
 Features include things like PE, PBV, Williams R indicator and past price changes.
 Training set contained dates before 2015, and testing set after that date.
 Executed by `gpw_median_check.rs` example.

 <h3>Fizz buzz</h3>
 Variation of <a href="https://en.wikipedia.org/wiki/Fizz_buzz">popular game</a>.
 Objective was to predict one of four classes:<br>